nagendrapadala28/challenges-analytics/Lead Conversions Tech Task Brief.md

 >

 ## 1.1 Prerequisites and Project Set-up

+You may approach this assignment using either SQL or Python.
+Below are the respective set-ups for both.
+### SQL Approach
 A containerised version of PostgreSQL 16 is provided pre-loaded with all required tables and data.
 To successfully run the container, docker should be installed along with an appropriate database client to interact with the database.

 To run and connect to the database run the following commands: